-Consider the features you the need for the type of vlogging you want to do
+Consider the features you need for the type of vlogging you want to do

-There are a variety of cameras and setups commonly used for vlogs, and the idea of what a vlog is changes person to person.
+There are a variety of cameras and setups commonly used for vlogs, and the idea of what a vlog is changing from person to person.

-While portability, battery life, and ease of use may sway your opinion, there are certain facets to consider that is a must for everyone.
+While portability, battery life, and ease of use may sway your opinion, there are certain facets to consider that are a must for everyone.

 And other than the articulating screen, other things to include are having a great image, good autofocus, and a way to record usable audio.

-It is important to preface that content is king and there are creators who are able to make very impressive content with just their phones.
-That said, having a great camera certainly doesn’t hurt and can open you up to a range of creative possibilities.
+It is important to preface that content is king, and some creators can make very impressive content with their phones.
+A great camera certainly doesn’t hurt and can open you up to various creative possibilities.

 Of course, you can use some high-end and very expensive cameras, but it’s often overkilling.

-Below I’ve selected five of the best and most popular cameras with flip screen used for vlogging on YouTube today.
-In this list, there should be a camera for anyone and it’s hard to go wrong.
+Below I’ve selected five of the best and most popular cameras with flip screens used for vlogging on YouTube today.
+There should be a camera for anyone on this list, and it’s hard to go wrong.
 Ultimately the decision is up to you!

 1. Panasonic Lumix G100

-Starting off our list I’ve selected the Panasonic Lumix G100.
-This is a mirrorless camera that is a great way for vloggers to up the quality of their content.
+Starting off our list, I’ve selected the Panasonic Lumix G100.
+This mirrorless camera is a great way for vloggers to up the quality of their content.

-It includes many features that are built specifically for vloggers, meaning regardless of your content it is hard to go wrong with this camera.
+It includes many features built specifically for vloggers, meaning regardless of your content, it is hard to go wrong with this camera.

-The G100 is a Micro Four Thirds Mirrorless Camera and features a 20.3-megapixel sensor and the camera can record 4K at up to 30p, which is great for any filmmaker.
+The G100 is a Micro Four-Thirds Mirrorless Camera and features a 20.3-megapixel sensor the camera can record 4K at up to 30p, which is great for any filmmaker.

 That said, G100 allows an ISO of up to 25600.
-In a pinch, you can still collect usable footage in low light situations, and you can always get a focal reducer aka. speed booster to improve the number of stops for even better low-light performance.
+In a pinch, you can still collect usable footage in low-light situations, and you can always get a focal reducer. speed booster to improve the number of stops for even better low-light performance.

 The G100 also features a 5-axis image stabilization system.
 Together this should allow you to capture footage in even the most adverse conditions.

-This camera has an articulating touch screen to make navigating the system that much easier, and feature expanded UI for vlogging (such as a larger record light to make confirmation easier when filming yourself.
+This camera has an articulating touch screen to make navigating the system much easier.
+It features an expanded UI for vlogging (such as a larger record light to make confirmation easier when filming yourself.

-Plus, a small body means that this is an easy mirrorless camera to take with you on the go.
+Plus, a small body means this is an easy mirrorless camera to take with you.

-Additional features that can help filmmakers on the go include WiFi and Bluetooth connectivity (which is awesome to share photos for thumbnails), as I’ll as a touch screen with expanded UI to help with recording on your own.
+Additional features that can help filmmakers on the go, include WiFi and Bluetooth connectivity (which is awesome for sharing photos for thumbnails).
+I’ll use a touch screen with an expanded UI to help with recording on your own.